 About

-I am fortunate to have studied with some of the world’s best dog trainers but my greatest teachers are my own dogs who have taught me to enjoy the journey and to “think out of the box” when building value for and understanding skills needed for life and dog sports.
+I am fortunate to have studied with some of the world’s best dog trainers (and photographers!) but my greatest teachers are my own dogs who have taught me to enjoy the journey and to “think out of the box” when building value for and understanding skills needed for life and dog sports.

 I have done a bit of writing in both this blog and for Clean Run magazine.
 You can find links to my articles on the Resources page.